Tashkent

 tashkent train station

-The Uzbekistan domestic train services are useful and recently in 2012 they renewed the service with modern high-speed trains.
+The Uzbekistan domestic train services are the best way to travel inside Uzbekistan with high speed trains but make sure to book your tickets in time as the high speed connections usually sell out early before the departure.
 The new trains are known as Afrosiab and they operate daily between Tashkent, Bukhara, Samarkand and Qarshi – Shahrisabz.
 The older trains usually take up to two times more time compared to Afrosiab.

 The old trains travel also to Kokand, Margilan, Andijan, Urgench, Nukus, Kungrad, Atyrau (Kazakhstan), Termez, Denau and Sariasya.
 The latest addition to the rail network is the Khiva new train station.
 Check the latest information from the Railway.uz.
-Remember that the tickets bought online need to be changed to the real (Soviet style) tickets before entering the train at the train station.
+Remember that the tickets bought online need to be changed at the station to the real (Soviet style) tickets before entering the train.

 Tashkent by Bus / Taxi